Patna High Court

-The Patna High Court is the High Court of the state of Bihar.
-It was established on 3 February 1916 and later affiliated under the Government of India Act 1915.
+The Patna High Court of Judicature at Patna (commonly known as Patna High Court) is the High Court of the state of Bihar, India.
+It was established on 3 February 1916 by the British colonial government and was later affiliated under the Government of India Act 1915, making it one of the oldest High Courts of India.

-The court is based in Patna, the administrative capital of the state of Bihar, India.
+The court is based in Patna, the administrative capital of the state of Bihar.